Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 hash of the combined values of its left and right children.

-Log trees are special in that they can provide both *inclusion proofs*, which demonstrate that a leaf is included in a given tree, and *consistency proofs*, which demonstrate that a new version of a log is an extension of a past version of the log.
+Log trees are special in that they can provide both *inclusion proofs*, which demonstrate that a leaf is included in a log, and *consistency proofs*, which demonstrate that a new version of a log is an extension of a past version of the log.

 An inclusion proof is given by providing the copath values of a leaf.
 The proof is verified by hashing together the leaf with the copath values and checking